Kodály Institute of Southwest Louisiana and Southeast Texas at Lamar University

 1) Texas Music Educators Association offers graduate scholarships for Texas in-service teachers.
 Deadline: November 16.

-2) If you are an alumnus of McNeese State University, scholarship assistance for a portion or the entirety of the course’s tuition and fees is available (call 337-475-5588).
+2) If you are an alumnus of McNeese State University, scholarship assistance for a portion or the entirety of the program fee is available (call 337-475-5588).

 3) Through the Organization of American Kodály Educators.
 Deadline: February 1.

 Enrollment will still be accepted after these dates if space is available.
-Contact Dr. Mizener for more information.
+Contact program director for more information.

 The balance of the OAKE Certification Program fee ($1000) is due by June 5.

 PLEASE NOTE: No payments will be accepted by the music department.
-Please contact Dr. Charlotte Mizener if you have questions or need more information.
+Please contact program director, Dr. Charlotte Mizener, if you have questions or need more information.

 Participants who desire graduate course credit must apply through the Be a Cardinal website and complete the Lamar University registration process by May 1.
-Please contact Dr. Mizener for further information.
+Please contact program director, Dr. Mizener, for further information.

 A retired music teacher from Lake Charles, LA., Ann Eisen owns Sneaky Snake Publications.
 She is coauthor, with Lamar Robertson, of An American Methodology and From Folk Songs to Masterworks, both widely used to teach Kodály educators.
 She has taught in Kodály Certification courses at universities throughout the US and presented sessions and master classes at local, state, and national OAKE conferences.